silversonicaxel/gherkin-detailer/README.md

 * States list (containing the simple list of all the **given** - states)
 * Actions list (containing the simple list of all the **when** - actions)
 * Outcomes list (containing the simple list of all the **then** - outcomes)

+Every detail of every section has a background color that highlight potential similarities across the gherkins that might hide duplication of code within the project.

 ## Requirements
 * node 10.12+